Cultural impact of the Falklands War

 The cultural impact of the Falklands War spanned several media in both Britain and Argentina.
 A number of films and television productions emerged from the conflict.
 The first Argentine film about the war was Los chicos de la guerra (The Boys of the War) in 1984.
 The BBC drama Tumbledown (1988) tells the story of a British officer paralysed from a bullet wound.
 The computer game Harrier Attack (1983) and the naval strategy game Strike Fleet (1987) are two examples of Falklands-related games.
 A number of fictional works were set during the Falklands War, including in Stephen King's novella The Langoliers (1990), in which the character Nick Hopewell is a Falklands veteran.
 The war provided a wealth of material for non-fiction writers; in the United Kingdom (UK) an important account became Max Hastings and Simon Jenkins' The Battle for the Falklands.

 On 4 May, the British tabloid newspaper The Sun ran the controversial headline "Gotcha" in reference to the sinking of the General Belgrano.
 It has since been said that this contributed to the cultural impact that the war would have, as well as that it was an encapsulation of the British nation's mood at the time, and has formed a significant part of Britain's front page history.

 The Argentine writer Jorge Luis Borges wrote a short poem, called Juan López y John Ward (1985), about two fictional soldiers (one from each side), who died in the Falklands, in which he refers to "islands that were too famous".
 Another Argentine example is "Elegy for the Argentine Dead Boys, in the South Atlantic" by Salvador Oria.
-Music referencing the war includes songs by Captain Sensible, the Argentine punk-rock band Los Violadores' song "Comunicado #166", and British heavy metal band Iron Maiden's song called "Como Estais Amigos".
+Music referencing the war includes songs by Captain Sensible, as well as his fellow British politically outspoken punk-rock peers, Crass, (with their song "Sheep Farming In The Falklands"), the Argentine punk-rock band Los Violadores' song "Comunicado #166", and British heavy metal band Iron Maiden's song called "Como Estais Amigos".

 Arts, entertainment, and electronic media

 Films and television

 A number of films and television productions emerged from the conflict.
 Notable examples include:

-In the Episode Burns' Heir on The Simpsons, Krusty the Clown accidentally placed a rerun from his show, thinking it would blend in with the year of the show (1994), instead having him explain the Falkland war.